tnguyen14/ievms/README.md

 ## How to use

 ### Install dependencies
-Install both [vagrant](https://www.vagrantup.com/downloads.html) and [Virtualbox](https://www.virtualbox.org/wiki/Downloads) if you don't already have them.
+Install both [vagrant](https://www.vagrantup.com/downloads.html) (minimum version 2.1.0) and [Virtualbox](https://www.virtualbox.org/wiki/Downloads) if you don't already have them.

 ### Clone the repository